michael-donat/uw-lib-operational.js/README.md

 ### API

-- `Ready.handler` - is the standard middleware handler for your http server, it retuens responses as per UW operational endpoints spec - https://github.com/utilitywarehouse/operational-endpoints-spec/blob/master/READY.md
+- `Ready.handler` - is the standard middleware handler for your http server, it returns responses as per UW operational endpoints spec - https://github.com/utilitywarehouse/operational-endpoints-spec/blob/master/READY.md
 - `Ready.onCall` - registers a callback to be fired on each invocation of the handler.
-The callback will be called with handler callback method which needs to be called with boolean value to indicate if the service is ready or not.
+The callback will be called with handler callback method which needs to be called (still with me?) with boolean value to indicate if the service is ready or not.
 Registering a callback is optional, by default the handler will return OK as soon as the API is up.

 ### Example